xames3/smart/docs/source/projects/slowtorch.rst

 -------------------------------------------------------------------------------

 Before starting off with SlowTorch, I took a moment to reflect on the lessons I learned while writing xsNumPy.
-It became clear that the most valuable insights came from the process of building it.
-This reminded me that sometimes, the journey is more important than the destination. xsNumPy taught me that **slowness can be a gift** when you understand the fundamentals.
-When you're not chasing performance, you can afford to be curious, experiment, make mistakes, and most importantly, learn.
+It became super clear that the most valuable insights came from the process of building it and not the results.
+Sure, the results were important, but this reminded me that sometimes, the journey is more important than the destination. xsNumPy taught me that **slowness can be a gift** when you understand the fundamentals.
+When you're not chasing performance, you can afford to be curious, experiment, make mistakes, and most importantly, learn!

-Much like my approach to xsNumPy, I wanted to take my time with SlowTorch.
+Much like my approach to xsNumPy, I wanted to take my time with SlowTorch too.
 I wanted to build it slowly, understanding each component and appreciating the complexity of the system.
 I had the same three rules...

 .. admonition:: Rules of engagement